 Below, you’ll find links to some of my poems that are online, with a little background information on each of them.
-These poems are taken from my three collections with Carcanet, which you can order directly from the publisher, or even more directly by messaging me via the contact page of this website (I’ll cunningly devalue them with signatures and dedications if you like), or from any of the usual places (though I particularly like this one).
+Most of these poems are taken from my three collections with Carcanet.
+You can order them directly from the publisher, or even more directly by messaging me via the contact page of this website (I’ll cunningly devalue them with signatures and dedications if you like), or from any of the usual places (though I particularly like this one).